Core Program

 Dr. Zonnefeld points to the whiteboard in discussion with students

 For many students, spending a semester in an off-campus study program is a favorite way to be immersed in hands-on learning.
-Students travel to major metropolitan areas like Chicago, Los Angeles, and Washington, D.C., or to other countries like Nicaragua and New Zealand.
+Students can travel to major metropolitan areas like Chicago, Los Angeles, and Washington, D.C., or to other countries like Nicaragua and New Zealand.

 Our aim is to weave experiences and classroom learning, curricular and co-curricular activities, core courses, and major courses into a seamless whole.
 Such an education, rooted in a commitment to Christ, can lead to a rich life of effective Christian discipleship.